CSE237SP2021/project-musiclibrary/README.md

 1. Open the command line / terminal
 2. Navigate to the directory this README is in
 3. Enter "./run.sh" (without quotations) in the terminal and hit enter

+###Iteration 3
+Completed User Stories:
+1. At the end of every song, users can now choose whether to go onto the next song or loop the last song played.
+2. At the end of every full playlist listen, users can now choose to start again from the top of the current playlist.
+3. Users can configure a new playlist to contain zero or multiple songs
+4. Improvement on handling bad inputs, so it will no longer crash the program
+5. Users can create a random playlist of any length they choose consisting of random songs from the “all songs” playlist.
+6. Minor bug fixes

+Does everything work?
+The program has some format restrictions: We used Scanner.nextInt() to select options from our menus, and this will not work if a non-number is given.
+When selecting playlists, only good input should be given (choose from the displayed indices) but if bad input is given, it will prompt the user for good input.
+Playing a playlist / displaying a song while being played may feel a bit awkward compared to last iteration, due to asking if user wants to continue after each song.
+Overall, this iteration was mostly polishing what we already had and adding some more new features.
+The program as a whole acts as intended.

+How to use the program:
+1. Use an IDE you are familiar with, OR
+2. Open the command line / terminal
+3. Navigate to the directory this README is in
+4. Enter "./run.sh" (without quotations) in the terminal and hit enter